microsoft/Quantum/samples/getting-started/azure-quantum/provider-specific/README.md

 ## Manifest

-- [Getting-started-with-Honeywell-and-OpenQASM-2.0-on-Azure-Quantum.ipynb](./Getting-started-with-Honeywell-and-OpenQASM-2.0-on-Azure-Quantum.ipynb): Jupyter notebook for getting started with OpenQASM 2.0 and Honeywell.
+- [Getting-started-with-Quantinuum-and-OpenQASM-2.0-on-Azure-Quantum.ipynb](./Getting-started-with-Quantinuum-and-OpenQASM-2.0-on-Azure-Quantum.ipynb): Jupyter notebook for getting started with OpenQASM 2.0 and Quantinuum.
 - [Getting-started-with-IonQ-and-JSON-on-Azure-Quantum.ipynb](./Getting-started-with-IonQ-and-JSON-on-Azure-Quantum.ipynb): Jupyter notebook for getting started with JSON and IonQ.